 You may have heard that John Bogle died this year.
 Or, you may have no idea who he was.
 The financial industry has produced few heroes; instead, […]

-When I evaluate a client’s 401K plan, I assess four dimensions of it: 1.
+Not all 401K plans are created equally.
+To assess your employer’s plan, consider these four dimensions: 1.
 What are the investment options?
-For most people, the best 401K investment option […]
+For most people, the best […]